Stock Tank Pools Are a Summer Must-Have for Budget-Friendly Backyard Fun

 Skip the pricey installation and go straight to fun in the sun with a stock tank pool.
 These pools are budget-friendly, versatile, and can be installed with just a few tools.
-We found the most beautiful stock tank pools around so you can steal inspiration and start planning your own backyard paradise.
+Check out these beautiful stock tank pools and start planning your own backyard paradise.

 Stock tank tubs originate from farms where they're used to hold water for livestock.
-They come in many different sizes and most are dressed in a pretty metallic sheen.
-Although some homeowners may choose to dress up their tank or install it below the surface, this stock tank tub is as simple as it gets.
+They come in many different sizes but most are made of galvanized steel.
+Although some homeowners choose to dress up their tank or install it below the ground's surface, installation can be as simple as you want it to be.
 Just place the tub on a flat surface, attach a pump, add water, and you're ready for summer relaxation.

-Depending on your landscape and taste, an above-ground stock tank tub might be an eyesore.
-Tuck the tank under the surface of your yard by digging a large hole and leveling the bottom.
-A skirt of rustic pavers coupled with an enchanting garden of wildflowers helps hide this pool's filtration system.
+Depending on your landscape, an above-ground stock tank tub might be an eyesore.
+Consider tucking the tank under the surface of your yard by digging a large hole and leveling the bottom.
+A skirt of rustic pavers coupled with a colorful container garden of flowers helps hide this pool's filtration system.

-Cash in on the copper craze by outfitting the exterior of your tank with spray paint.
-Just be sure to find a primer and paint that is made for galvanized steel—or whatever material your tank is made from.
+Cash in on the copper craze by updating the exterior of your tank with spray paint.
+Just be sure to find a primer and paint that is made for galvanized steel or whatever material your tank is made from.
 Stick to metallic paint colors for a bit of sparkle in the sun, or opt for a funky bold hue to add brightness to your backyard.

 Stay shady in an otherwise sunny spot by positioning a patio umbrella over your stock tank pool.
-With an umbrella, you get the best of both worlds—put it down when you want to catch some rays, or roll it up to beat the heat.
+With an umbrella, you can enjoy either sun or shade as you please.
+Put it down when you want to catch some rays or roll it up to beat the heat.

 Retreat into the wilderness with a stock tank pool nestled in the woods.
-The perfect complement to a cabin, these pools provide relaxation when the lake is just a little too far away.
-Be sure to have a filter, pump, or other mechanism attached to keep the water moving—still water invites mosquitoes and other bugs to breed.
+The perfect complement to a cabin, stock tank pools provide relaxation when the lake is just a little too far away.
+Be sure to have a filter, pump, or other mechanism attached to keep the water moving and prevent mosquitoes and other bugs from breeding.

 Positioning your stock tank next to a hedge or fence ensures that you can enjoy your pool in private.
 This trick works especially well for small backyards without a ton of natural privacy from trees.
-To complete the look, large pavers make a clean pathway to the pool, while potted plants add a tropical touch.
+This stock tank pool is dressed up with an exterior bamboo pool liner, landscaping rocks, and some lush greenery for a more finished look.